Tour & Ticket Websites vs. Booking Direct

 Furthermore, many of these companies tout “priority,” “VIP,” or “reserved” access for a bit extra, allowing customers access to the “reserve line” rather than the regular one.
 The reality in Washington, D.C., is that all visitors must process through security screenings, whether equipped with a reserved pass or not, and the going can be slow.
 Just a small warning.

 D.C. offers a slew of guided tours, from themed jaunts that take you to sites at which famous scandals occurred to Segway tours of Capitol Hill.
-Beyond the ones in this chapter, will be several listed at the Cultural Tourism D.C. website, www.culturaltourismdc.org (click on “Our Programs” for info on guided options as well self-guided neighborhood heritage walking trails).
+Beyond the ones listed here will be several listed at the Cultural Tourism D.C. website, www.culturaltourismdc.org (click on “Our Programs” for info on guided options as well as self-guided neighborhood heritage walking trails).

 DC by Foot: These tours are free (though tips are expected)!
 DC by Foot (www.dcbyfoot.com; tel 202/370-1830) guides like to spin humor with history as they shepherd participants around the National Mall, narrating all the way.
 History is the emphasis on the popular More Than Just Monuments tour, but other offerings cover such topics as spies and scandals or Lincoln’s assassination.
 Unlike other guided tours, DC by Foot operates year-round, although on a restricted schedule during the winter.